 This voluntary protocol is designed for use with Medivators AER systems that are connected to a potable water source, include highly-recommended bacteria-retentive filters, and use a high-level disinfectant.

-The microbiological quality of potable water is defined by the World Health Organization as water that contains no coliform bacteria, and not more than 20,000 colony forming units of aerobic heterotrophic bacteria per 100 ml.
+The microbiological quality of potable water is defined by the World Health Organization as water that contains no coliform bacteria, and not more than about 20,000 colony forming units of heterotrophic bacteria per 100 ml.
 Standards for non-coliform bacteria in potable water may vary from geographic location to location, and users are encouraged to check with their local health officials for their standard for potable water.
 Although outside of the AER system, the quality of water is very important to such matters as the use-life and function of the bacteria-retentive filters.
 Colony forming units (CFU) of bacteria are single or multiple cells of bacteria that grow into a colony visible to the naked eye that can be counted as a measurement of the numbers of viable bacteria present.

-Considering that this protocol is intended for an AER system with a bacteria-retentive filter, the action standard for this protocol is an arbitrary number set at \geq 10 CFU per 100 ml of sampling solution, designed to detect system malfunctions.
-A system with a functioning bacteria-retentive filter and no biofilm may in fact produce lower numbers of bacteria, and will produce 10 CFU per 100 ml or greater only if there is some filter, biofilm, disinfectant, or sampling technique failure.
+Heterotrophic bacteria are bacteria that will grow in air (oxygen).
+Considering that this protocol is intended for an AER system with a bacteria-retentive filter, the action standard for this protocol is an arbitrary number set at equal to or greater than 10 CFU per 100 ml of sampling solution, designed to detect system malfunctions.
+A system with a functioning bacteria-retentive filter and no biofilm may in fact produce lower numbers of bacteria, and will produce 10 CFU per 100 ml or greater only if there is some filter, biofilm, disinfectant, endoscope, or sampling technique failure.
 Aseptic sampling technique is a method that does not contaminate the test sample with bacteria from any other than the test source.
 Failure to maintain aseptic techniques during this quality assurance test may lead to false results.
 Consult with a microbiologist if you have questions regarding aseptic technique.

-Product Bulletin Number 50096-108 Rev. C

-Page 1 of 3